Jade Plant Care Guide (Crassula ovata)

 There are two main "money plants", one is the star of this page: The Jade (commonly known as the Money Plant) and the other is Pachira Aquatica (commonly known as the Money Tree).

-The energy of the Feng Shui money plants comes from its well-rooted and vibrant energy seen through new growth.
+In this context, healthy new growth and a well-rooted plant are often seen as symbols of prosperity and steady progress.
 Placement of the plants are chosen to hopefully reflect this growing energy in your own bank balance.

 You'll often also find these plants in oriental takeaways, shops and restaurants, which is generally due to their ability to thrive under artificial light and being able to take the hot room temperatures that are created in these places.